stephenjason89/pinia-plugin-state-persistence/README.md

 ## Why Choose This Plugin?

 - **Zero Dependencies**: This plugin is lightweight and has no external dependencies (other than Pinia itself), ensuring minimal impact on your application's bundle size.
-- **Compact Size**: The bundle's unpacked size is just **15.3 kB**, with a minified gzip size of only **1 kB**, making it highly efficient for production use.
+- **Compact Size**: The bundle's minified gzip size is only **1 kB**, making it highly efficient for production use.
-- **Async Storage Support**: Unlike other plugins, this plugin natively supports asynchronous storage mechanisms such as `localforage`, making it ideal for modern applications.
+- **Async Storage Support**: Unlike other plugins, this plugin natively supports asynchronous storage mechanisms such as `localForage`, making it ideal for modern applications.
 - **Queueing Mechanism**: Introduces a queueing mechanism to eliminate race condition issues during state persistence.
 - **Enhanced Flexibility**: Offers advanced configuration options, including custom merge strategies, state filters, and serialization methods, ensuring it adapts to diverse use cases.
 - **Reliable State Management**: Resolves common issues with state persistence in both client-side and SSR setups, providing a smoother developer experience.